Investigating Classes with Introspection and Reflection

 - Creating the Object: We begin by defining a simple class

-.
-We then create an instance of this class named obj
+MyClass.
+We then create an instance of this class named obj.

 - Assigning Attributes: The object

-is populated with various attributes, each with different values.
-These attributes include a
+obj is populated with various attributes, each with different values.
+These attributes include a, b, c, int, img, and ix.

 - Defining the Manipulation Function: The function